-The effect of adjusting the Company's financial statements to account for these common control exchanges decreased the Company's net income for the years ended December 31, 2012, 2011 and 2010 by \$9.2 million, \$104.0 million, \$38.7 million, respectively.
-The adjustments for the Dropdown Predecessor increased the Company's revenues for the years ended December 31, 2012, 2011 and 2010 by \$42.2 million, \$94.1 million and \$123.9 million, respectively.
+The effect of adjusting the Company's financial statements to account for these common control exchanges decreased the Company's net income for the years ended December 31, 2012 and 2011 by \$9.2 million and \$104.0 million, respectively.
+The adjustments for the Dropdown Predecessor increased the Company's revenues for the years ended December 31, 2012 and 2011 by \$42.2 million and \$94.1 million, respectively.

-The accompanying consolidated financial statements include the financial position, results of operations and cash flows of the Dropdown Predecessor.
-In the preparation of these consolidated financial statements, general and administrative expenses and interest expense of the Dropdown Predecessor were not identifiable as relating solely to the each specific vessel.
+In the preparation of these consolidated financial statements, general and administrative expenses, cost of ship management services and interest expense of the Dropdown Predecessor were not identifiable as relating solely to the each specific vessel.
 General and administrative expenses (consisting primarily of salaries, share-based compensation, and other employee-related costs, office rent, legal and professional fees, and travel and entertainment) were allocated based on the Dropdown Predecessor's proportionate share of Teekay's total ship-operating (calendar) days for the period presented.
-During the years ended December 31, 2012, 2011 and 2010, \$2.6 million, \$7.5 million and \$10.2 million of general and administrative expenses were attributable to the Dropdown Predecessor, respectively.
-In addition, the Dropdown Predecessor includes debt of Teekay which has been recorded on a pushed-down basis in the amount of \$108.7 million as at December 31, 2011.
+During the year ended December 31, 2012, \$2.6 million of ship management services costs were attributable to the Dropdown Predecessor.
+During the year ended December 31, 2011, \$5.4 million of ship management services costs and \$2.1 million of general and administrative expenses were attributable to the Dropdown Predecessor, respectively.
+In addition, the Dropdown Predecessor includes debt of Teekay which has been recorded on a pushed-down basis in the amount of \$108.7 million as at December 31, 2012.
 This debt was assumed by Teekay concurrently with the dropdown.
-Interest expense includes the allocation of interest to the Dropdown Predecessor from Teekay's loan facilities that were used to finance these loans.
-During the years ended December 31, 2012, 2011 and 2010, \$2.011 and 2010, \$11.7 million, \$36.4 million and \$45.9 million of interest expense, respectively, was attributable to the Dropdown Predecessor.
-Management believes these allocations reasonably present the interest expense and the general and administrative expenses.
+Interest expense includes the allocation of interest to the Dropdown Predecessor from Teekay based upon the weighted-average outstanding balance of the push-down debt and the weighted-average interest rate outstanding on Teekay's loan facilities that were used to finance these loans.
+During the years ended December 31, 2012 and 2011, \$11.7 million and \$36.4 million of interest expense, respectively, was attributable to the Dropdown Predecessor.
+Management believes these allocations reasonably present the interest expense and the general and administrative expenses of the Dropdown Predecessor.